decentraland/old-documentation/_posts/wearables/2021-05-31-publishing-wearables.md

 ### Publication fees

 There is a required fee for publishing items.
-This fee exists to deter users from publishing an excessive number of wearables in an attempt to “spam” the wearables market.
+This fee was [voted in place by the Decentraland DAO](https://governance.decentraland.org/en/proposal/?id=50092c00-c315-11eb-ac84-1705d1ae4a66) This fee exists to deter users from publishing an excessive number of wearables in an attempt to “spam” the wearables market.

 **The fee is a flat rate of 500 MANA per item (not NFT!) in your collection.**